openstack/openstack-manuals/doc/cli-reference/source/heat.rst

 ``-f <KEY=VALUE>, --filter <KEY=VALUE>``
-  Filter parameters to apply on returned resources based on their name, status, type, action, id and physcial_resource_id.
+  Filter parameters to apply on returned resources based on their name, status, type, action, id and physical_resource_id.
 This can be specified multiple times.

 .. _heat_resource-mark-unhealthy: